ShayHill/svg_ultralight/README.md

     >>> etree.tostring(parent)
     b'<g><rect/></g>'

-### update_element and deepcopy_element
+### update_element

-These are two more ways to add params with the above-described name and type conversion.
+Another way to add params through the new_element name / float translator.
 Again unnecessary, but potentially helpful.
 Easily understood from the code or docstrings.

 ## Extras:

 ### query.map_ids_to_bounding_boxes

 Python cannot parse an svg file.
 Python can *create* an svg file, and Inkscape can parse (and inspect) it.
 Inkscape has a command-line interface capable of reading an svg file and returning some limited information.
 This is the only way I know for a Python program to:

 1. create an svg file (optionally without writing to filesystem)
 2. query the svg file for bounding-box information